rhaeckl/rhaeckl.github.io1/slides.md

 ### Ask yourself,
 ### for whom do you write code?
-You write code not to show off, but to make things work.
+You write code not to show off, but to make things work.<!-- .element: class="fragment" data-fragment-index="1" -->
-You write code for your colleagues to read.
+You write code for your colleagues to read.<!-- .element: class="fragment" data-fragment-index="1" -->

 ### Do you have to rush?
 #### Yes, because
-deadline is coming close.
+deadline is coming close.<!-- .element: class="fragment" data-fragment-index="1" -->

-Backlog is getting bigger and bigger.
+Backlog is getting bigger and bigger.<!-- .element: class="fragment" data-fragment-index="2" -->

-...
+...<!-- .element: class="fragment" data-fragment-index="2" -->

 ### What did you do?
 #### I then
-left a mess to be clead up later. wrote hacks. stayed late.
+left a mess to be clead up later.<!-- .element: class="fragment" data-fragment-index="1" -->

+wrote hacks.<!-- .element: class="fragment" data-fragment-index="2" -->

+stayed late.<!-- .element: class="fragment" data-fragment-index="3" -->

+...<!-- .element: class="fragment" data-fragment-index="3" -->